Skip to main content

 echo "Validator address: $VALIDATOR_ADDR"

-Then use the Shannon Beta TestNet faucet to fund the validator account.
+If you are using Beta Testnet, use the Shannon Beta TestNet faucet to fund the validator account.

 Afterwards, you can query the balance using the following command:

-poktrolld query bank balances $VALIDATOR_ADDR $NODE_FLAGS
+pocketd query bank balances $ADDR $NODE_FLAGS

 tip